o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ## General description

-This gem contains a set of models and prefabs which can be used to create a warehouse project suitable for robotic simulations.
+This gem contains a set of models and prefabs that can be used to create a warehouse project suitable for robotic simulations.

 > Note: in O3DE there are 2 ways you can alter instantiated prefab: by changing prefab instance or prefab definition (source).
 If you modify prefab source, all instances will be altered.
 Thus unless you really know what you are doing, you should edit instances only.
 Please refer to [this document](https://www.o3de.org/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics/) to learn about working with prefabs.